 The club moved to the Kinsmen Arena in the mid 1990’s and rented two sheets of ice twice a week, Monday and Wednesday.
 In 2001 a Friday morning ice time was arranged for the guys over 65 to skate with others in their age level.
 In 2002 six skates a week, with both sheets of ice rented at the same time slot, began.
 Players were grouped by four “Drafted” teams.

-Today we have rented four sheets of ice every Monday, Wednesday, and Friday.
+Today we have rented ice every Monday, Wednesday, Thursday and Friday.
 Each sheet has games with players grouped by ability level.

-Many of the players meet for coffee and often for lunch upstairs in the lounge of the Arena.
+Many of the players meet for coffee and often for lunch after playing..
 Often these sessions last into the afternoon with members telling each other of hockey feats of long ago.

 Ed Zaharichuk, Cal Findlay, Jim Terry